edburns/blog-jekyll/_posts/2019-07-07-wls-azure-marketplace.md

 * Validate the `.war` works.

+* Shut down the server.

+* De-allocate the Azure resources.

 ## Creating and Configuring the IaaS VM Within the Azure Portal
 <!-- use H4 because it's smaller -->

 #### 1. Log in to the portal